Story of Our Founder

 Seeking Other Opportunities

 As import duties raised sharply in the Middle East, Mr Yeah decided to seek opportunities elsewhere.
-He ventured into China and spent 10 years serving the local market.
+He ventured into Hong Kong and spent 10 years serving the market.

 Pioneer in Modernising Pawnbroking